HL7/davinci-ecdx/input/pagecontent/signatures.md

    >- The Signature **SHOULD** use the hashing algorithm SHA256.
 Signature validation policy will apply to the signature and determine acceptability
    >- The Signature **SHALL** include a "CommitmentTypeIndication" element for the Purpose(s) of Signature.
 The Purpose can be the action being attested to, or the role associated with the signature.
 The value shall come from ASTM E1762-95(2013).
 The `Signature.type` shall contain the same values as the CommitmentTypeIndication element.

     There is no "CommitmentTypeIndication" element in JWS.
 This is an error in the FHIR specification and a tracker ([FHIR-36158]) has been logged.
-As documented below, `Signature.type` shall contain the value "1.2.840.10065.1.12.1.5" (Verification Signature).
+As documented in the [CDex Signature Bundle Profile], `Signature.type` shall contain the value "1.2.840.10065.1.12.1.5" (Verification Signature).
     {:.stu-note}

-3. Additional JWS rules for this guide:
+4. Additional JWS rules for this guide:
    - **SHALL** support JWS compact serialization format for single signatures
      - Note that the complete JWS is in the form *Header.Payload.Signature* with period ('.') characters between the base64_url encoded parts.
 This `Signature.data` value must be base64 encoded *again* as indicated above.
 Otherwise it will fail validation since the base64Binary regex: (\s*([0-9a-zA-Z\+\=]){4}\s*)+ does not include the period ('.') character.
    - **SHOULD** support [JWS JSON Serialization] format to represent multiple signatures with all parameter values identical except `"x5c"`.